Chris Appleton recalls difficulties of coming out to former partner and children

 “[There was] the shame of, ‘Well, I’m going to hurt all these people I’ve created this life with,’” he said.
 “So I kept pulling back, and I had to let go.”

-Appleton said that when he could “finally be honest” with himself about being gay, he then told Katon, whom he’d been dating for “nine magical years.”
+Appleton said that when he could “finally be honest” with himself about his sexuality, he then told Katon, whom he had known since age 13 and had been dating for “nine magical years.”

 “That was a process,” he said about coming out to Katon.
 “I also had to respect that she needed to go through her own grief.”

 “Because I loved her.
-I really loved her,” he added.
+I really loved her,” the hairstylist, who notably works for Kim Kardashian and Jennifer Lopez, added.
 “I didn’t want to be gay.
 I didn’t want to be different.”

 However, once Appleton told Katon, he shared the news with his entire family, including his and his ex’s two children, who are both now adults: Billy, 21, and Kitty-Blu, 20.